My Main Page with Links to My Other

 of work, whether they want to be or not, yet teenagers are rarely protected from

 adult vices.
-In fact, practicing adult vices is a way teenagers prove their status.
-For their part, adults encourage the cultural
+In fact, practicing adult vices is a way teenagers attain status in some teenage groups.
+Adults encourage the cultural

-Hine throws out poorly reasoned conclusions on many side issues, and he uses abysmal statistics.
+Hine throws out poorly reasoned conclusions on many side issues, and he delivers many fallacious statistics.
 But he concludes “to be [fully] human, you must become the hero of your own life.”
 We have not been helping teenagers become heroes.
 Recommended.

 — J.T.
 Fournier, last updated July 7, 2009